 I’ve heard and read a lot about “culture shock“, I am also familiar with “reverse culture shock” (when one must re-adjust to one’s native culture), but I have never found any description of what I call “culture countershock”.
 What do I mean by “culture countershock”?
 Allow me to illustrate…

 Japan is one of the stereotypical countries where ‘Westerners’ experience culture shock.
 In Japan, I found these stereotypes sometimes annoying.
 For example, one time a Japanese woman refused to tell me where the nearest bathroom was because she said they are all “Japanese-style” toilets and that I couldn’t use them.
-Well excuse me, I had been living in Taiwan for years, and they have “Japanese-style” toilets, thus I was totally used to using them, and I NEEDED TO PEE!!!
-On the other hand, these stereotypes also amused me – like people everywhere I’ve visited in East Asia (except Hong Kong), Japanese people found it surprising that I could use chopsticks, and I was amused by their surprise (I’ve been using chopsticks since I was four years old – it’s as natural to me as using a spoon and fork).
+Well excuse me, after living in Taiwan (where they have ‘Japanese-style’ toilets) for years, I was used to using them, and I NEEDED TO PEE!!!
+On the other hand, these stereotypes amused me – like people everywhere I’ve visited in East Asia (except Hong Kong), Japanese people found it surprising that I could use chopsticks (I’ve been using chopsticks since I was four years old – it’s as natural to me as using a spoon and fork).

-But there were some things which caught me by surprise in Japan, so much so that it took me a while to get used to them…
+But there were some things in Japan which caught me so much by surprise that it took me a while to get used to them…

 – Japanese people drink water straight from the tap.
-When I was at my first hostel in Osaka, I asked where the drinking water was, and at first I didn’t believe them when I could get drinking water from the sink.
-There’s even a sign in the hostel which tells people “YOU CAN GET DRINKING WATER FROM THE SINK” for guests such as myself.
+When I was at my first hostel in Osaka, I asked where the drinking water was, and at first I didn’t believe them when they said I could get drinking water from the sink.
+There’s even a sign in the hostel which tells people “YOU CAN GET DRINKING WATER FROM THE SINK” for guests like me.

 – Japanese people put used toilet paper in the toilet bowl, not in the wastebasket.
 It took me a while to get used to putting toilet paper in the toilet bowl, even with the help of signs in the hostel which said “DON’T PUT TOILET PAPER IN THE WASTEBASKET”.